yesmkaran/Writing-a-Data-Scientist-Blog-Post-Project/README.md

 ### Acknowledgements
 Lichman, M. (2013).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.
-A fantastic book (Grokking Machine Learning) by Luis Serrano
+A fantastic book (Grokking Machine Learning) by Luis Serrano and Predictive Analytics with Python by Alvero Fuentes.
 Took inspiration from a couple of kaggle notebooks, including  by HARISH FEGADE.